editing

 Editor-in-Chief, Researcher, 2019 – 2020

-Adding to the challenge is the fact that the greatest minds of New York nightlife in the 1980s were lost to AIDS, and sadly, much of their work was lost with them.
+The best minds of New York nightlife in the 1980s were lost to AIDS, and sadly, much of their work was lost with them.
 The Saint Foundation's archives exist to tell a lost history.

 Fort Troff